Laura-ElenaComanac/Projects/Java Projects/README.md

 # Java Projects With Graphical Interfaces

-## Applications that use Layered Architecture, Observer pattern and JavaFX for the GUI
+## Applications that use Layered Architecture, Observer pattern and JavaFX and CSS for the GUI

   Boss-Employees